-This post may contain affiliate links.
-If you make a purchase through my link, I will earn a small commission, at no extra cost for you!
-Thank you for your support!
-For further details, please check my affiliate disclosure page :)
+This post may contain affiliate links or sponsored products.
+This means that if you make a purchase through my link I earn a small commission at no extra cost for you.
+Thank you for supporting a small business!
+For more information click here!

-Usually I’m not the type of girl to book an organised holiday in an all-inclusive resort.
+Usually, I’m not the type of girl to book an organised holiday in an all-inclusive resort.
 I literally cringe when typing the word 😀 But that year I made an exception.
 Everybody who has been to Turkey will know it’s hard not to stay in an all-inclusive resort.
 Even though I decided to stay in an all-inclusive hotel, that didn’t mean I would give up all my principles.
 I decided to book ten days in this all-inclusive resort in Turunc and then end up five more days by ourselves in Dalyan.

 What is your favourite place in Turkey?
 Let me know in the comments below!